News

 • Maintains strict confidentiality and professional boundaries with all clients and employees

-• Develops and maintains collaborative and productive working relationships with external community service providers, funders, vendors, community resources and or tools to support operations of the Shelter and assist employees in addressing client needs
+• Develops and maintains collaborative and productive working relationships with external community service providers, community resources and or tools to support outreach of the Shelter and address client needs

-• Coordinates and actively participates in team meetings and communications that support the operations of the Weliankweyasimk Women’s Shelter
+• Attends and actively participates in team meetings and communications that support the operations and outreach services of the Weli-Ankweyasimk Women’s Shelter

 QUALIFICATIONS